 Wait, why are the men getting sadder?
 Why is the art so blue??
 A mystery, truly.

-A Cost for Imbalance
+A Cost for Imbalances

 To understand the impetus for these issues look at the conditions, view the situation bottom-up.
 A prolonged, glaring trade deficit and vacating industrial sector produce Nth-order effects that are difficult to discern, but undeniably felt.

 When it comes to men and women, the masculine and feminine, who derives their sense of eudaimonism from providing, and who derives it from nurturing?
 The men suffer first, the women suffer second; if you affect one, you affect the other.
 The stats on female happiness are degrading too.
+To harm one is to harm the other.
+To help one is to help both.
+To advantage one is to advantage none.

 Closing

+A spreadsheet civilization trades Cathedrals for department stores and next-day delivery.
+A fitting monument to their highest values.
+Guess which one produces transcendent art?
 A society gets the art it deserves, because it reaps the fruits of what it decides to worship.

-"The root of 'addict' in Latin is the word 'addicere', which means religious devotion.
 We all worship and have a religious impulse; we can choose to an extent what we worship.
 But the myth that we worship nothing and give ourselves away to nothing, simply sets us up to give ourselves away to something different.”

 — David Foster Wallace